nisrinfrh/-Creating-an-executive-data-summary/README.md

 ![Screenshot (174)](https://github.com/nisrinfrh/nisrinfrh.github.io./assets/157531427/4e0888d7-585a-40fc-a1b5-c991335aced7)

-The entries  in column G was originally in all capital letters, but we needed to change it.
+The words in the "Product Category" column were all written in capital letters.

-I devised a formula utilizing the PROPER function, which adjusts text case.
+We wanted to change them.
+So, I made a formula using the PROPER function.

-This formula formats text into lowercase while capitalizing the first letter of each word.
+This formula makes all the letters lowercase and capitalizes the first letter of each word.

 The formula's syntax is:

 **=PROPER(G2)**.
-Upon application, the content in cell H2 transformed into *"Mountain Bikes"*
+Upon application, the content in cell "Product Category"  transformed into *"Mountain Bikes"*

 ![Screenshot (175)](https://github.com/nisrinfrh/nisrinfrh.github.io./assets/157531427/67c11702-0fc8-419c-9187-8fbbd5a8410b)

-PROSSES DATA
+## PROSSES DATA

-Create new columns for month and year, I crafted a formula in cell K2 utilizing the MONTH function,
+Create new columns for month and year, I crafted a formula in cell K2 using the **MONTH** function,

-And another in cell L2 using the YEAR function.
+And another in cell L2 using the **YEAR** function.
 These formulas extracted the respective components from

-The date in cell J2.
-It was necessary to copy these formulas down to row 246.
-The MONTH and YEAR functions,

-Categorized under Date and Time, are designed to extract specific elements from a date-formatted cell.
+The  "Order Date" column .

 The syntax for the formula in K2 was